Itasca Waterpark FAQs

-13. Do I have to wear a face covering while I am in the facility?
+11. Do I have to wear a face mask while I am in the facility?
 Will there be temperature checks?

 Yes.
 We are allowing patrons to bring in their own food and drink this year.
 No large coolers and alcohol is prohibited in the Itasca Waterpark.
 You will be required to eat in your group’s designated deck area and away from the water.
 The park district will have trash cans available on deck for you to dispose of your trash.
 You are expected to leave your deck area as you found it.

-No. Normally we are happy to provide lifejackets for our patrons.
-Unfortunately this year anyone who wishes to have a lifejacket for their child will have to purchase a coast guard approved lifejacket and bring it to the facility with them.
-As a reminder, all children under the age of 8 have to be accompanied by someone 14 years or older wherever they go in the facility and must be in arms reach of that child at all times.
+Yes.
+Anyone who wishes to have a lifejacket for their child can borrow one from the office – it will be sanitized in between uses.
+As a reminder, all children under the age of 9 have to be accompanied by someone 14 years or older wherever they go in the facility and must be in arms reach of that child at all times.

 Yes.
 The main bathhouse will be available for showering, changing and using the bathroom.
 Locker storage will not be available.
 All belongings will have to stay in your group area on deck.
 While using the bathhouse, patrons are expected to wear a face covering and keep social distance at all times.
 To cut down on the amount of patrons using indoor spaces at the same time, we recommend that patrons come to the facility showered and already in their bathing suits.
 If at all possible, it is also recommended that patrons change and shower at home at the conclusion of your swim time.
 Itasca Waterpark staff will be sanitizing the facility at least every two hours with a focus on high touch point areas such as door handles, shower buttons etc.